-PROGENITY, INC. Annual Meeting of Stockholders June 2, 2021 11:00 AM This proxy is solicited by the Board of Directors
+BIORA THERAPEUTICS, INC. Annual Meeting of Stockholders June 15, 2022 11:00 AM Pacific Time This proxy is solicited by the Board of Directors

-The stockholder(s) hereby appoint(s) Harry Stylli, Eric d'Esparbes and Clarke Neumann, or any of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this form, all of the shares of common stock of PROGENITY, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 11:00 AM, PDT on June 2, 2021, live via the Internet, at www.virtualshareholdermeeting.com/PROG2021 and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Adi Mohanty, Eric d'Esparbes and Clarke Neumann, or any of them, as proxies and attorneys-in-fact, each with the power to act without the other and with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this form, all of the shares of common stock of Biora Therapeutics, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 11:00 a.m.
+Pacific Time on June 15, 2022, live via the Internet, at www.virtualshareholdermeeting.com/BIORA2022 and any adjournment or postponement thereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations and in the discretion of the proxies with respect to such other business as may properly come before the meeting or any adjournment or postponement thereof.
-In the event that any of the nominees named on the reverse side of this form are unavailable for election or unable to serve, the shares represented by proxy may be voted for a substitute nominee selected by the Board of Directors.
+If no such direction is made but the card is signed, this proxy will be voted in accordance with the Board of Directors' recommendations and in the discretion of the proxies with respect to such other business as may properly come before the meeting or any adjournment or postponement thereof.
+In the event that any of the nominees named on the reverse side of this form are unavailable for election or unable to serve, the shares represented by the proxy may be voted for a substitute nominee selected by the Board of Directors.